Edowndotdown/Windows10OnWindows11/README.md

 # Windows10OnWindows11
  Welcome to WoW!
 WoW is a transformation pack for Windows 11 using registry tweaks, and third party Patchers to clone the Windows 10 UI.
 For questions, issues, or suggestions, feel free to let me know!

+# For x64 machines ONLY!!!
+ARM64 devices WILL be bricked.

 # Features
 WoW replaces the Windows 11 UI for the Taskbar, Start menu, Context menu, Folder spacing, and application corners with the UI from Windows 10.